Create a Great Book Appendix: A Guide for Nonfiction Authors

 Can I have more than one appendix?

-You may include one appendix or a number of appendixes.
+You may include one appendix or several appendixes.
 Don’t get carried away, though!

 If you have more than one appendix, each appendix begins on a new page, with the titling system Appendix A, Appendix B, etc.